cydrobolt/polr/README.md

 Do you use Polr?
 We'll add your website to the list at the bottom of the page, just email one of the collaborators, or support@polr.me
 No attribution is required, and we encourage you to modify Polr, but it would be nice for you to link to us in footers, source, or about page.
 Thanks for trying Polr!

+Do you like Polr?
+Consider clicking the "star" button!
+We appreciate it :)

 Useful Links:

  - http://github.com/Cydrobolt/polr-cli Command-line interface for Polr